Report: U.S. Bank Stadium will need $280 million in maintenance, upgrades in coming decade

 U.S. Bank Stadium, the home of the Minnesota Vikings, will require some $280 million in maintenance to remain in top condition over the next decade, including nearly $48 million next year, according to an architectural assessment released Friday.

 "Is there sufficient money to cover these?
-The answer to that is no," Minnesota Sports Facilities Authority (MSFA) Chair Michael Vekich said.
+The answer to that is no," said Minnesota Sports Facilities Authority (MSFA) Chair Michael Vekich.
 "That is the work that we have to do collectively with [stadium operator] ASM, the Minnesota Vikings and ... the governor and the Legislature."

 The Vikings and the public make annual contributions to the stadium capital improvement fund, which sits at just over $16 million.
 The audio-visual room — one of the areas that will need work soon — is alone expected to cost $14 million, the report said.